New surprising habits for healthy teeth and gums

 Key takeaways

-• New research suggests that probiotics and fibre-rich, whole foods may be beneficial for keeping teeth and gums healthy.
+• New research suggests that probiotics and fibre-rich, whole foods may be beneficial for maintaining teeth and gum health.

 What are the best practices for maintaining healthy gums?

-“It’s not just about oral health; there’s also a connection between your gums and your overall well-being,” Jakob notes, pointing to research linking poor oral health with other issues.
-“So, the daily habit of brushing and flossing is not only safeguarding oral health but also plays a critical role in supporting overall well-being.”
+“It’s not just about oral health; there’s also a potential connection between your gums and your overall well-being,” Jakob notes.
+“So, the daily habit of brushing and flossing is not only safeguarding oral health but also plays a role in maintaining overall well-being.”

 What role do probiotics play in maintaining oral hygiene?

-“This holistic, probiotic supported approach to oral hygiene is especially appealing because it’s gentle, more natural, and has fewer side effects,” Jakob says.
+“This holistic, probiotic-supported approach to oral hygiene is especially appealing because it’s gentle, easy, and has fewer side effects,” Jakob says.

-Incorporating probiotics into your daily routine can complement brushing and flossing, offering an added layer of protection against oral health problems.
+Incorporating probiotics into your daily routine can complement brushing and flossing, offering an easy way for maintaining oral health.

 How do probiotics influence the oral microbiome?